xiix0/scam/README.md

-They spell it "da Vinci" and pronounce it "da Vinchy".
-Foreigners always spell better than they pronounce.
+Why is it that we rejoice at a birth and grieve at a funeral?
+It is because we are not the person involved.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"